 Inclusions: analysis for this analyte only.

 Special Instructions: Send to lab immediately.
-Sample should be separated and frozen within four hours.
-Sample must be transported to laboratory on ice.
+Sample MUST be separated and frozen within 30 MINUTES of being drawn!
+Please take the necessary steps prior to the sample being taken to ensure it is handled correctly and within it's stability period.
+Sample must then be transported to the testing laboratory on ice.

 Attendance Restrictions: A morning Mon - Thur appointment required.